 Child Health and Development - This course covers child health and development by addressing important global health issues in each stage of childhood, the biologic, genetic, psychosocial, and environmental influences upon those issues, medical aspects of their management and most importantly, fundamental public health approaches to intervention.

 All MPH students must complete an Applied Practice Experience.
 Pincus Scholars will complete this experience through field-based training, experiential learning, and direct mentorship.
 Scholars will be placed with a community organization based on interest to complete hands-on field-based training.

 All MPH students complete an Integrated Learning Experience.
 Pincus scholars will be encouraged to focus on violence prevention.

-Students admitted to the Global Community Health and Behavioral Sciences department are eligible to apply.
-Pincus Scholars must complete a Master of Public Health in Community Health Sciences.
+Students admitted to the Department of Social, Behavioral, and Population Sciences (SBPS) or Department of International Health and Sustainable Development (IHSD) are eligible to apply.
 Joint degree students (MD/MPH and MSW/MPH) and combined BSPH and MPH students are encouraged to apply.

 For more information how to apply to SPHTM including admission requirements, visit SPHTM Admissions.

 The Pincus Family Foundation was formed in 2005 by Philadelphia philanthropists David and Gerry Pincus who dedicated themselves to learning first-hand about the challenges children face worldwide, then helping to address those challenges.
 The Pincus Family Foundation supports organizations and programs promoting children’s health, education, safety, nutrition, recreation and the arts locally and worldwide.